Box-s-ville/luciabot/guide/New Text Document 4.md

 from nonebot.experimental.plugin import on_command

 from services.command_use_count import record_successful_invocation
-from services.broadcast import broadcast, listen_to_broadcasts, TPayload
+from services.broadcast import broadcast, listen_to_broadcasts

 __plugin_name__ = 'grouptty'